 Crossing the Border

-Travel between the United States and Canada is fairly straightforward, although there are various documentation requirements and a sometimes daunting number of regulations pertaining to the importation of agricultural and/or wildlife products, commercial goods, alcohol, tobacco and firearms.
+Travel between the United States and Canada is usually fairly straightforward, although there are various documentation requirements and a sometimes daunting number of regulations pertaining to importation of agricultural and/or wildlife products, commercial goods, alcohol, tobacco and firearms.
 All travelers and their vehicles may be searched at the discretion of the customs officials whether or not the traveler feels that he or she has complied with customs requirements.
 When in doubt, declare it.

 Following is a brief description of border crossing requirements for the U.S. and Canada.
-Regulations and procedures change frequently: Travelers are urged to check with customs offices for the most current restrictions and regulations prior to traveling.
-For Canada customs information, go to the Canada Border Services Agency online for more information.
-Another helpful site is the Canada Welcomes You website maintained by a campground association that useful links to official sites and a goo FAQ page for U.S. travelers entering Canada.
-Access detailed information for both U.S. citizens and international visitors under the Travel menu on the U.S. Customs and Border Protection website.
+Regulations and procedures change frequently.
+Due to increased security, travelers are urged to check with customs offices or online sources for the most current restrictions and regulations prior to traveling.
+For Canada customs information, go to the Canada Border Services Agency website at and click on non-Canadians.

 Entry into Canada from the U.S.

-Visitors may bring “personal baggage” into Canada free of duty.
+What you can bring: Visitors may bring “personal baggage” into Canada free of duty.
 This includes clothing, camping and sports equipment, cameras, CD players and iPods, computers, vehicles, boats, etc. Gifts up to $60 (CN) per gift, excluding alcohol and tobacco, permitted, duty free.
 Alcohol and tobacco are admitted if the visitor meets the age requirements of the province or territory where they are entering Canada.
-You are allowed to bring the following amounts without paying duty, on all of the following: 200 cigarettes, 50 cigars or cigarillos, 200 tobacco sticks and 200 grams (7 oz.) of manufactured tobacco.
+Visitors are permitted the following amounts without paying duty, on all of the following: 200 cigarettes, 50 cigars or cigarillos, 200 tobacco sticks and 200 grams (7 oz.) of manufactured tobacco.
 Visitors are permitted the following amounts without paying duty on only 1 of the following: 1.5 litres of wine or 1.14 litres (40 oz.) of liquor, or 24 355-ml (12 oz.) cans or bottles (8.5 litres) of beer or ale provided that it is for personal use.
 You may bring additional quantities but you will have to pay full duty and taxes on the excess.

-Dogs and cats from the U.S. that are at least 3 months old need signed and dated certificates from a veterinarian verifying that they have a current vaccination against rabies and also a health certificate, issued not more than 30 days prior to crossing the border, and stating that your pet is healthy.
+Pets: Dogs and cats from the U.S. that are at least 3 months old need signed and dated certificates from a veterinarian verifying that they have a current vaccination against rabies and also a health certificate, issued not more than 30 days prior to crossing the border, and stating that your pet is healthy.
 Both certificates must clearly identify the animal in your possession.
 While these certificates are not always reviewed, the lack of them may result in longer wait times at the border and inadmissibility of your pet.

-Canada vigorously enforces its firearms importation laws.
-Border officials may, at their discretion, search any vehicle for undeclared firearms and seize any vehicle where such firearms are found.
+Firearms: Canada vigorously enforces its firearms importation laws.
+Border officials may, at their discretion, search any vehicle for undeclared firearms and seize any vehicle and firearm where such firearms are found.
 Possession of an undeclared firearm may result in arrest or imprisonment.

 Firearms in Canada are classified as restricted, non–restricted and prohibited.
 ALL handguns are either restricted or prohibited.
 Visitors CANNOT import a prohibited firearm into Canada.
 They must be at least 18 to import other firearms.
 Restricted firearms are only allowed for approved purposes such as participation in target–shooting competitions where the importation is allowed for special purposes, with a temporary registration (nonresident fee of $25).

-Additionally, pepper spray is allowed only if it is clearly labelled as an animal repellent–for example, bear spray.
+Pepper spray is allowed if it is clearly labeled as an animal repellent, e.g. bear spray.
 “Mace” and similar products intended to incapacitate a person are prohibited.

 Entry into the U.S. from Canada

 A valid, unexpired passport and visa are required for all other foreign nationals.
-Nationals of countries participating in the Visa Waiver program may present unexpired machine-readable passports.
+Nationals of countries participating in the Visa Waiver Program may present unexpired machine-readable passports.
 The Electronic System for Travel Authorization (ESTA) is accessible via Internet for citizens and eligible nationals of Visa Waiver Program (VWP) countries to apply for advance authorization to travel to U.S. under VWP.
 Certain persons may require specific supporting documentation such as an employment petition, student authorization, or approval notice.
 For more details, click here.

 Foreign visitors entering the U.S. for the first time are required to pay a paper processing fee of $6 U.S. per person.
 (This fee does not apply to citizens of Canada.)
 This fee is payable in U.S. currency or U.S. travelers checks only.
 Have U.S. funds prior to arriving at the U.S. border.

-Visitors to the U.S. may bring in duty-free all personal effects (wearing apparel, jewelry, hunting and fishing equipment, cameras, portable radios, etc.), household effects (furnishings, dishes, linens, books, etc.), and vehicles for personal use and not for resale.
+What you can bring: Visitors to the U.S. may bring in duty-free all personal effects (apparel, jewelry, hunting, camping and fishing equipment, cameras, portable radios, etc.), household effects (furnishings, dishes, linens, books, etc.), and vehicles for personal use and not for resale.